aleph2c/miros/docs/_sources/batterychargingexample.rst.txt

     <iframe width="560" height="315" src="https://www.youtube.com/embed/qI8-3kF5nlU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   </center>

-new_spec:`It looks like you got the transition working, but I don't think you have enough loss in your battery, where did you get your internal resistance number from?`
+:new_spec:`It looks like you got the transition working, but I don't think you have enough loss in your battery, where did you get your internal resistance number from?`

 "I pulled it off of a battery vendor's data sheet."

-new_spec:`Ah yes, that is another way for vendor's to white-lie about their batteries, the internal resistance changes as you charge the battery.
+:new_spec:`Ah yes, that is another way for vendor's to white-lie about their batteries, the internal resistance changes as you charge the battery.
 Would it be hard for you to add another curve?
 The battery resistence changes with its state of charge.
 If you add this your simulator will behave more like a real